THE JUVENILE DETENTION

-The ACJC, under the guidance of Judge Daniel G. Heath, launched the Juvenile Detention Alternatives Initiative (JDAI).
+The ACJC, formerly under the guidance of now retired Judge Daniel G. Heath, launched the Juvenile Detention Alternatives Initiative (JDAI).
 During coming months and years, our community will see a drop in the number of adolescents detained at the juvenile center.
 This will be done with safety as a priority.
 By lowering the number of kids we incarcerate we can save precious tax dollars for programs designed to fight crime at its root causes such as poor early childhood development, trauma causing emotional damage, mental health issues and the like.
 Many of our kids can be helped by targeted and carefully assessed therapeutic programs.
 Implemented with fidelity to JDAI principles, our community should benefit like other communities that have implemented this program over the past two decades.

 Using a structured planning process, the Annie E. Casey Foundation (along with the Indiana Department of Corrections, the Indiana Criminal Justice Institute, the Indiana Supreme Court and the Indiana Department of Child Services) pursues eight interrelated core strategies: